tnscorcoran/openshift-operators/README.md

 oc delete crd gogs.gpte.opentlc.com
 ```

-# RECORDING - SAY this then delete
-# I'm Tom Corcoran
-# Thanks for allowing me to demo you 2 Kubernetes and Openshift Operators - the Helm Operator and the Ansible
-# Operator
-# The instructions to run today's demos are available at github.com/tnscorcoran/openshift-operators \
+That's it!
 Thanks for allowing me to demo you 2 Kubernetes and Openshift Operators - the Helm Operator and the Ansible Operator